The Wolfe Tones: 1964–2001

 In 1995, Derek Warfield released a solo studio album entitled Legacy as he was still eligible to record under his own name.
 With Derek on vocals and mandolin, the music on this album was performed by a new band, although he was still touring with the Wolfe Tones.
 Derek's solo releases continued annually until 2006.

 2001–present

 The Wolfe Tones continued to tour as a three-piece band.

 In 2022–2024, the band played shows in the Olympia Theatre, Dublin, the INEC Ireland, Broadway (Manhattan) in New York, the Atheneum Chicago and Electric Picnic.

 However, they announced their retirement in 2023, with a 60th-anniversary tour to conclude their career.
 As well as gigs in the US, the band played concerts at Galway Airport, Castlebar, Co.
 Mayo and in the 3Arena, with the band's advertised final gig taking place in Dublin on 13 October 2024.

 On 23 August 2024, the band released a final single, Goodbye to All Our Friends.

-Despite the 3Arena show being advertised as the bands final gig, the band announced two shows at Thomond Park in Limerick for July 2025, as well as a gig in Liverpool.
+Despite the 3Arena show being advertised as the band's final gig, the band announced two shows at Thomond Park in Limerick for July 2025, as well as a gig in Liverpool.
 The final concert took place at Thomond Park on 13 July, 2025.

+In December 2025, the band ended their retirement by announcing two shows in July 2026 in the 3Arena.
+In January 2026, the band announced another show taking place on 25 June, at the Ovo Hydro in Glasgow.
+This was followed by shows in August at the Gleneagle Arena, Killarney and the SSE Arena in Belfast in August.

+In February 2026, the band featured in a collaboration with their local League of Ireland football club St Patrick's Athletic that saw the club release a Wolfe Tones themed third kit, including their logo in place of a sponsor and lyrics from Let The People Sing featured throughout the jersey.
+On 28 March 2026, the band reunited with Derek Warfield during Brian Warfield's 80th birthday celebrations, which was also attended by Mary Lou McDonald, Kellie Harrington and Oliver Barry.